puddinbustra/swnmodular/README.md

 #Installing
-Click 'install system' in Foundry, and then submit this system's manifest: https://raw.githubusercontent.com/puddinbustra/swnpretty/main/system.json
+This is not the official system for SWN:R, so you will have to manually install this one.
+To install, click 'install system' in Foundry, and then submit this system's manifest: https://raw.githubusercontent.com/puddinbustra/swnpretty/main/system.json

 # About